gaiin-platform/amplify-genai-backend/README.md

 ## Deployment Process

-### Deploying From the Repository Root
+### Deploying All Services From the Repository Root

 To deploy a service directly from the root of the repository, use the command structure below, replacing `service-name` with your specific service name and `stage` with the appropriate deployment stage ('dev', 'staging', 'prod'):

 serverless service-name:deploy --stage <stage>

-### Example deploying from this repository specifically
+### Example Deploying a Specific Service

 serverless amplify-lambda:deploy --stage dev

 ## Deploying from the Service Directory

-If you need to deploy from within a service’s directory, first navigate to that directory, then use the serverless deploy command as shown: cd service-name serverless deploy --stage <stage>
-Make sure to replace service-name with the actual service’s directory name and <stage> with the targeted deployment stage. ```
+Because we are using serverless-compose to import variables across services, you have to deploy from the root of the repo or you could have issues resolving variables within the application